freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/3-texturing.md

 ## Plunger Lane

-One of the drawbacks of replacing the scanned wood with a material from Substance Painter is that the plunger lane which is typically cut into the wood, becomes invisible.
-So let's add this back.
+One of the drawbacks of replacing the scanned wood with a material from Substance Painter is that the plunger lane, which is typically cut into the wood, becomes invisible.
+So, let's add this back.

 Just above the *Wood* folder, create a new folder layer called *Plunger Lane*.
 Inside, add a new fill layer and name it *Albedo*.
 Make it *color* only, click on *Base color*, search for *albedo*, and choose your previously imported playfield scan.
 Now we have the scan replacing all our wood, which we don't want.